rehmmann/CS3219/README.md

 ```
 docker compose up --build -d
 ```
+5. The application is running here: http://localhost:80
-5. To access the application, create an account using the Register button and login using the account created
+6. To access the application, create an account using the Register button and login using the account created
-6. Alternatively, you can access the application with the account credentials:
+7. Alternatively, you can access the application with the account credentials:
 ```
 Admin Account:
 username: tanjianoway+1@gmail.com